-There are several factors to consider when adding light to your home office, including what time of the day your office will be used, how much natural light is available, and what activities you will be carrying out in the space.
+There are several factors to consider when adding light to your home office, including what time of the day your office will be used, how much natural light is available, the texture and paint on the walls, and what activities you will be carrying out in the space.

 Choose a Good Desk Lamp

 Finding a good desk lamp is probably at the top of the list when it comes to lighting up your home office.
-A desk lamp with a flexible arm and shade provides focused light when you need to read, do paperwork, or type at your computer.
+A desk lamp with a charging port, flexible arm, and shade provides focused light when you need to read, do paperwork, or type at your computer.

 Being able to direct the light to different areas of the desk as needed will help prevent eyestrain and improve concentration and productivity.
 A desk lamp is not only functional and sleek with its metallic finish, but has an added advantage of saving space on the desk surface, compared to most other types of table lamps.